ttomiid/RetrieveInfo/README.md

 ## **Important Notes**
 - This tool is intended for **legitimate and ethical use only**.
 Ensure you have the necessary permissions before using it on any system.
-- It is not designed for hacking or malicious purposes.
+- It is not designed for malicious purposes.

 ## **Contributions**
 Contributions are welcome!
 If you want to improve RetrieveInfo or add new features, feel free to submit a pull request or open an issue.